-The ABI (Association of British Insures) found in a study that 1 million workers in the UK found themselves unable to work at some point due to sickness, serious illness or from an injury.
+The ABI (Association of British Insurers) found in a study that 1 million workers in the UK found themselves unable to work at some point due to sickness, serious illness or an injury.

 Tips for working out Income Protection cover…

 - Work out your (SSP) and how much your company will pay you if you have to stop working due to sickness.